charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Sendmail.**
   Sendmail is a quite old mail server program.
   Mail servers do not resemble a computational science workload, and it is unclear what workload we would run against the server.
-  Therfore, we deprioritized this benchmark and did not have time to implement it.
+  Therfore, we deprioritized this benchmark and did not implement it.

 - **VCS checkouts.**
   VCS checkouts are a common computational science operation.